ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ---

- **C.2[Logistic Regression]**
+#### C.2.
+Logistic Regression (5 mins)

 Logistic Regression is a supervised machine learning algorithm used for classification tasks.
 Despite its name, it is not a regression algorithm in the traditional sense; instead, it predicts probabilities and uses these probabilities to classify data into discrete categories.

 ## 2.1 Key Concepts